DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Design-and-build-a-simple-API-Proxy/README.md

 1. Launch **Postman**
 ![](./media/Launch-Postman.png)

 2. If you have not already done so, within Postman, import [the collection used in this workshop](../../Resources/Apigee-Edge-Workshop-20160726.postman_collection).
-To do so, you need to save that file from github to your local workstation, then import the saved file from your workstation or laptop.
+To do so, you need to save that file from GitHub to your local workstation, then import the saved file from your workstation or laptop.
 ![](./media/Postman-Import.png)

 3. If you have not already done so, within Postman, import [the environment](../../Resources/Workshop-20160726.postman_environment).
 To do so, you need to save that file from github to your local workstation, then import the saved file from your workstation or laptop.